Anyolite/anyolite/README.md

 #### Features

-* [X] Support for copying wrapped objects
+* Support for copying wrapped objects
-* [ ] Methods for obtaining classes and constants by name
+* Ruby classes and modules can be obtained by name

 #### Breaking changes

-* [X] All classes and structs automatically wrap the Crystal `dup` function as a copy constructor
+* All classes and structs automatically wrap the Crystal `dup` function as a copy constructor
+* Updates in C glue functions

 ### Version 1.0.0